 Prof. Björn Kurtén, who died in 1988, was one of the world’s finest evolutionary paleontologists.
 In his native Finland, a country with almost no fossils, he created a paleontology tradition.
 He studied the great Ice Age mammals, the mammoth and the bison, the sabre-toothed tiger and the cave bear, and he built a picture of their origins and patterns of life.
 He combined meticulous attention to detail with freshness of thinking, and won awards as a scientist and as a writer.

-You can watch this free event from here, through the YouTube link which will be coming shortly, or if you’d like to join questions and discussion, you can also go to the Science Festival’s YouTube channel
+You can watch this free event from here, through the YouTube link below, or if you’d like to join questions and discussion, you can also go to the Science Festival’s YouTube channel